Caliikha/MatrixVectorLib/README.md

 vector4::testrotate() incorrect mathematics used, will return incorrect values

 # Future Implementation

+-> Adding vector addition and subtraction operations

+-> Adding vector cross product operation

+-> Adapting existing code for a new Matrix3x3 class with existing Matrix4x4 class operations

+-> Adapting existing code for a new Vector3 class with existing Vector4 class operations

+-> Adapting existing code for a new Vector2 class with existing Vector3 class operations

 -> Implementing a trace() and transpose() function on all Matrix classes